MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/create-chat-auth-settings.md

 If you are adding an authenticated chat experience to a custom website, your web development team will need to do some initial set up before your administrators can configure authenticated chat.

-1. You will need a public/private key pair in their authentication servers.
+1. Generate a public/private key pair in their authentication servers.
 The keys must be generated using RSA256.

     Here is sample code for generating private/public key pairs.